 In both cases, the judges approved the abductions after-the-fact, weeks after they occurred.
 California child abduction law specifies that post-abduction court authorization does not negate the crime.

-The Commission on Judicial Performance, the only state agency responsible for judge oversight and accountability, has not investigated or disciplined either judge, according to family court reform advocate Ulf Carlsson
+The Commission on Judicial Performance, the only state agency responsible for judge oversight and accountability, has not investigated or disciplined either judge, according to family court reform advocate Ulf Carlsson.

 "These criminal child abduction incidents show that the rule of law does not apply to certain judges in California.
 That the CJP has ignored these two judge misconduct cases showing clear violations of the Code of Judicial Ethics is an outrage," Carlsson said.
-"The CJP apparently has granted these judges immunity from accountability, which sends a message to other judges that anything goes."
+"The CJP apparently has granted these judges immunity from accountability, which sends a message to other judges that anything goes."Government whistleblowers allege and have documented that the family law division of Sacramento County Superior Court operates as what amounts to a criminal racketeering enterprise involving collusion between judges and local divorce attorneys who also volunteer to work as part-time judges.

 In the California Judicial Conduct Handbook - published by the California Judges Association - retired Judge David M. Rothman explained the significance of the rule of law and its relationship to the judging function: